ESL Sample Placement Test

 2. Tell about a funny experience you had with a friend.

-The listening section has five passages.
-After listening to each passage, students will answer five multiple-choice questions.
+The listening section has five passages that are tape-recorded.
+Students listen to each passage on tape and then answer five multiple-choice questions.
 Here is a sample:

 a. a musical instrument